 later in life.
 It's one of the most common genetic birth defects (a birth defect is

-a problem that happens while a baby is still growing inside his or her mother).
+a problem that happens while a baby is still growing inside their mother).

 Now you know that Down syndrome is caused by a problem with a chromosome.
 You might